Result Oriented Resident Empowerment

 Our mission is to build sustainable communities with partners by providing services and resources utilizing the “whole family” approach with low-income households to help reduce the burdens of poverty.

 Community Action For Improvement, Inc. is a private non-profit organization founded in 1966.
-CAFI has provided services for over 25 years to low-income persons in five-county service area including Carroll, Coweta, Heard, Meriweather, and Troup counties.
+CAFI has provided services for over 25 years to low-income persons in five-county service area including Carroll, Coweta, Heard, Meriwether, and Troup counties.

 WHO WE ARE